María Maluenda: Biography

 The daughter of Juan Agustín Maluenda Vidaurre and María Campos Gutiérrez, María Maluenda completed her primary and secondary studies at Liceo No. 4 in Recoleta.
 She attended the University of Chile, where she studied law for one year and pedagogy in Spanish for another.
 Later she dedicated herself to acting, in which she was self-taught.

 In 1941, Maluenda was part of the group that founded the University of Chile's Experimental Theater.
 Its first production was La guardia cuidadosa, starring Maluenda.
 Three years later, she was the protagonist of the film Hollywood es así, directed by Jorge Délano, one of the first Chilean talkies.
 She also performed in radio dramas and worked for the BBC.

 In 1946, she married actor Roberto Parada, with whom she had two children, José Manuel and María Soledad.
 Maluenda joined the Communist Party in 1958.
 She was a member of the Chamber of Deputies for that party for the term 1965–1969, elected by the 7th Departmental Grouping "Santiago", 1st District.
-During the government of Salvador Allende, she was the ambassador of Chile to Vietnam from 1972 to 1973.
+During the government of Salvador Allende, she was the ambassador of Chile to North Vietnam from 1972 to 1973.
+Her tenure as ambassador came to an abrupt end on 25 September 1973, when North Vietnam severed diplomatic relations with Chile in retaliation for the recent coup that overthrew Allende.
+(Note: Chile later established diplomatic relations with South Vietnam in March 1974.)

 On 29 March 1985, her son José Manuel, who worked at the Vicariate of Solidarity, was kidnapped and murdered.
 His body appeared the next day along with those of two other professionals.
 The event was known as the Caso Degollados (Degollados Case), and, after investigations, it was learned that the crimes had been perpetrated by agents of the Carabineros Communications Directorate (DICOMCAR).

 During the second half of the 1980s, Maluenda participated in the Movement for Free Elections, which sought to end the military regime through enrollment in the electoral registers and the plebiscite.
 The actress criticized the role of extremist groups, such as the Manuel Rodríguez Patriotic Front, and she left the Communist Party because of fundamental differences.
 In 1987, Maluenda participated in the founding of the Party for Democracy.

 In the 1989 parliamentary elections, she stood for deputy representing that party in the 17th District, being elected for the legislative term 1990–1994.
 She was Provisional President of the Chamber on 11 March 1990 and chaired the installation session under the provisions of Article 1 – Transitory, paragraph 2 of Constitutional Law No. 18,918 of the National Congress.
 She was a member of the Permanent Commission on Foreign Relations, Interparliamentary Affairs, and Latin American Integration, and on Human Rights, Nationality, and Citizenship.

 She did not stand for reelection for the next term.

 María Maluenda died in Santiago on 29 August 2011.
 There was a viewing of her remains in the hall of honor of the Santiago seat of the Chamber of Deputies, and her funeral was held on 30 August in the Parque del Recuerdo cemetery.